sap-tutorials/Tutorials/tutorials/hxe-k8s-advanced-analytics/hxe-k8s-advanced-analytics.md

 [ACCORDION-BEGIN [Step 12: ](Use linguistic text search to find developers who can help)]

-There are plenty of different ways of working with SAP HANA: some are interested in the analytics, some keep it running smoothly through system and database administration, and others use it to create data-driven applications.
-You are looking for those people who like to develop applications.
+There are plenty of different ways to work with SAP HANA.
+Some developers are interested in its analytics, some keep it running smoothly through system and database administration, and others use it to create data-driven applications.
+In order to help Thomas, you'll need to look for people who like to develop applications.

-You will use a linguistic text search to find out who has said anything related developing applications.
+You'll use a linguistic text search to find out who has said anything related developing applications.

 ```SQL
 select "DEVNAME", TO_NVARCHAR("HINT_TEXT"), "LEARNS_FROM"